Long reads

 Carbon sink or carbon source?
 Science flights over the changing Amazon Rainforest

-As all eyes turn to Brazil for COP30, an unusual visitor has been flying over the Amazon Rainforest.
-Far from frozen runways, British Antarctic Survey aircraft 'Ice Cold Katy', has been supporting research above Earth's once-reliable green lung.
+Far from frozen runways, British Antarctic Survey aircraft 'Ice Cold Katy' has been supporting research above Earth's once-reliable green lung, the Amazon Rainforest.

 A group of people standing in front of a building